Wookiee-/OpenJKold/README.md

 ## Features

 * Private duels now start with full health and shield, and can be changed via new cvars (g_duelStartHealth and g_duelStartArmor)
+* Private duels the winner is restored to 100/25
 * Results of a private duel are displayed to all, with the remaining health of the winning player
 * ConsoleMOTD and CenterMOTD
 * Sliding on players head on/off